 Click ‘I’d like to request a refund’.

-In conclusion, there is no way to transfer Steam games across different accounts.
-Once you purchase or activate a license on one account, the license is bound to that account.
-However, if you wish to simply share games across accounts, you can use the Family Sharing feature.
+Fortunately, if you wish to simply share games across accounts, you can use the Family Sharing feature.
 This allows users to share their Steam library games with other accounts.